Architecture

 permissions | Filesystem, child_process, and network permission declarations |

-Markdown sections: ## Prompt (required), ## Update Prompt (optional), ## Examples, ## Constraints, ## Keywords (required).
+Markdown sections: ## Prompt (required), ## Keywords (required).

 Key runtime features:

-writeFiles()validates resolved paths againstscope.writepatterns after{var}expansion; out-of-scope writes throw - Update strategy —
+writeFiles()validates resolved paths againstscope.writepatterns after{var}expansion; out-of-scope writes throw - Update strategy,

 preserve_structureinjects additional prompt instructions to maintain existing config organization

-5. DevOps Tools (@dojops/runtime)
+5. DevOps Skills (@dojops/runtime)

 5b.
-Tool Registry (@dojops/tool-registry)
+Skill Registry (@dojops/skill-registry)

-ToolRegistry.getAll()returnsDevOpsTool[], so Planner, Executor, and API remain unchanged
+SkillRegistry.getAll()returnsDevOpsSkill[], so Planner, Executor, and API remain unchanged

 6. Execution Engine (@dojops/executor)